 Best Ship: Seabourn Encore

-Why: Seabourn's new 12-deck, 600-passenger Seabourn Encore launched in December 2016 and sailed straight to Australia, which are two reasons good enough to show the ship some Aussie love.
-But many more reasons spring to mind: the lovely suites, all-inclusive fares, elegant decor, and a high ratio of space per passenger.
-Seabourn's service is always attentive and never stuffy, which matches the relaxed vibe of the brand's luxury.
+Why: Seabourn's 600-passenger Seabourn Encore launched in December 2016 and came straight to Australia, and it's still sailing out of local ports for the ultimate convenient luxury cruise.
+Seabourn Ovation is newer, having launched in 2018, and there are expedition ships on the way in 2021-2022.
+Seabourn is known for its lovely suites, all-inclusive fares, elegant decor, and a high ratio of space per passenger.
+Seabourn's friendly service is always attentive but never stuffy, which matches the relaxed vibe onboard.

 Onboard Romance: The Retreat is Seabourn's new quiet space, under a flower-shaped canopy that protects from the sun and wind.
 Settle into one of the 15 private cabanas featuring a large HD flat screen television and a fridge full of drinks.
 Amenities include fresh fruit baskets, sun lotions, Evian mist spray, plush towels and bathrobes, with a Retreat Concierge at your service and a a Spa Cabana available for massages.
 Enjoy the central whirlpool, sunbathe on a lounge, have a free cocktail at the bar or order some food.
 At night, go see the new show, "An Evening with Tim Rice," which features performances of the Broadway lyricist's popular songs, sung by the ships' singers.